 It may look like a long-winded process, but taking deliberate steps to improve your channel’s RPM is a crucial goal in the path to making it as a full-time creator.

-RPM is more than just a number; it's a comprehensive look at your channel's earning potential.
+RPM is more than just a number, RPM reflects the cumulative earning potential after all revenue splits are applied at your channel's earning potential.
 The next time you're knee-deep in analytics, give your RPM the attention it deserves.
 Trust us, your future self will thank you.

 And if you’ve just unlocked monetization on YouTube, use these tips to boost your ad revenue!